After huge jet orders, budget airlines eye rich seam of aircraft leasing

-Between them, Indonesia’s Lion Air, Malaysia’s AirAsia (AIRA.KL) and Norwegian Air Shuttle (NWC.OL) have ordered more than 1,400 Airbus (AIR.PA) and Boeing (BA.N) jets, worth about $140 billion at current list prices.
+Between them, Indonesia’s Lion Air, Malaysia’s AirAsia and Norwegian Air Shuttle have ordered more than 1,400 Airbus and Boeing jets, worth about $140 billion at current list prices.
 They’re about to test the growing market for rented planes, competing with established finance firms that lease out aircraft to cash-strapped carriers from China to the United States.

 Jet makers and the finance companies which dominate aircraft leasing question whether budget airlines have the know-how to succeed, and some in the industry wonder whether they have simply ordered more planes than they need.
 But the low-cost carriers’ sights are trained on new revenue streams, and net profit margins of about 20 percent enjoyed by global aircraft lessors - well above the airline industry average.